pollfly/clearml-docs/docs/webapp/applications/hyperparam_opt.md

 To launch a Hyperparameter Optimization instance:
 1. Click <img src="/docs/latest/icons/ico-add.svg" alt="add instance" className="icon size-sm space-sm" />
 1. Insert configurations:
-    - **App Instance Name** - Name that will appear in the **APP INSTANCE** list
     - **Base Task ID** - ID of the task whose hyperparameters will be optimized
-    - **Target Project** - Name of project where optimization tasks will be saved.
-If the project doesn't exist, it will be created on-the-fly
     - **Optimization Strategy** - Choose an optimization framework or strategy from the drop down menu (e.g. random, grid, Optuna)
-    - **Concurrent Tasks** - Maximum number of concurrent tasks
-    - **Metric Title** - Title of metric to optimize
+    - **Optimization Objective Metric Title** - Title of metric to optimize
-    - **Metric Series** - Metric series (variant) to optimize
+    - **Optimization Objective Metric Series** - Metric series (variant) to optimize
-    - **Optimization Objective** - Choose the optimization target, whether to maximize or minimize the value of the metric specified above
+    - **Optimization Objective Trend** - Choose the optimization target, whether to maximize or minimize the value of the metric specified above
     - **Execution Queue** - Queue for enqueuing optimization tasks (make sure an agent is assigned to that queue)
     - **Discrete Parameters** - A list of discrete parameters and values to sample